ziedwnissi/react-calculator/post/post.md

 [Calculator image]

-This is the main UI stateful component for our application, it renders our `Display` and `Keypad` components and houses all application functions, as well as application state.
+This is the main UI stateful component for our application, it renders the `Display` and `Keypad` components and houses all application functions, as well as application state.

 ### Display Component